fjemi/yaml-testing-framework/README.md

 ### Methods

 We can define methods to compare expected and actual output from a function being tested.
-Methods should have the parameters `expected` and `output`, and return a **SimpleNamespace** object containing `expected`, `output`, `passed` (a boolean indicating whether the assertion passed or failed).
+Methods should have the parameters `expected` and `output`, and return a **SimpleNamespace** object containing `expected`, `output`, `passed` (a boolean indicating whether the check passed or failed).
 Methods can also be reused between tests.

 #### Example